-The system board supports 512KB pipeline burst, direct map write-back cache installed at locations U8 and U9 of the system board.
+The 586ITBD system board supports 512KB pipeline burst, direct map write-back cache installed at locations U8 and U9 of the system board.
 One SRAM is mounted on location U10 for tag SRAM to store the cacheable addresses.
-Refer to the "Board Layout" section in this chapter for the locations of the SRAMs and tag SRAM.
+Refer to page 19 for the locations of the SRAMs and tag SRAM.